 Casey Jones DuHamel

 Ms. DuHamel presently resides in the regions of the rural upper Midwest, USA, where out of necessity, she is an avid member of the Tarot internet community.
 A former denizen of many a metropolitan area (NYC, Tampa, LA, Phoenix), Ms. DuHamel accepts her fate there in the wilds of southeastern South Dakota, acknowledging that is exactly where the Universe wants her to be.
 Casey has accepted Godde's plan willingly and joyfully (well, sort of...sushi bars are a rare commodity in them thar parts).
 Ms. DuHamel is a former member of both The Hermetic Order of the Golden Dawn and Builders of the Adytum and presently belongs to the Tarot Association of the British Isles and The American Tarot Association for whom she writes deck/book reviews and various articles for its official publication The ATA Quarterly Journal.
 This author and Tarot deck creator is a current member of the Templar sorority The Daughters of Tsion as well as the Order of Mary the Magdala, and the Rosicrucian Order.
-When the urge to attend Sunday-go-to-meetin' motivates Ms. DuHamel in a more mainstream capacity, Casey is a member of the Unitarian Universalist Church.
+When the urge to attend Sunday-go-to-meetin' motivates Ms. DuHamel in a more mainstream capacity, Casey is a member of the Unitarian Universalist Church and Unity Church.

 As creator of The Magdalene Legacy Tarot: Lost Keys of the Madonna, Casey considers herself an eclectic character with the emphasis on character.
 A former professional comedian with sixteen years of stand-up under her funny bone, she has a degree in television and radio operations/production with minors in electronic journalism and theater, however her passions have always been the mysteries that are Tarot, the Holy Grail, Christian Gnosticism, Judaic mysticism, secret societies, and the investigation of heretical heritage.